Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Estimation in the Presence of Unshared Singular Vectors

 To achieve minimax optimal estimation, we still consider the oracle estimator $\hat U_r^{\mathbb{J}}$ in which the locations of the shared singular vectors are correctly identified.
 The following theorem establishes its minimax optimality.

 \begin{theorem} Suppose $Y_i,i=1,2,$ are generated from (\ref{model}), where the noise matrices $Z_i$ are $i.i.d.$ generated from $\mathscr{G}_\tau$.
 For any finite $r$, the upper bounds (\ref{up1}) and (\ref{up2}) in Theorem \ref{generalbounds} hold, with $\mathscr{H}_{r,t}$ replaced by $\mathscr{S}_{r,t}$.
-If we further assume $r+r_{1*}+r_{2*} \leq \frac{n}{2}$, $r+r_{1*}\leq \frac{p_1}{16}$, $r+r_{2*}\leq \frac{p_2}{16}$, and either $p_1\asymp p_2$ or $\gamma\gtrsim \tau^2(p_1+p_2)$ holds, then the minimax lower bounds (\ref{low1}) and (\ref{low2}) in Theorem \ref{generalbounds} still hold, with $\mathscr{H}_{r,t}$ replaced by $\mathscr{S}_{r,t}$. \end{theorem}
+If we further assume $r+r_{1*}+r_{2*} \leq \frac{n}{2}$, $r+r_{1*}\leq \frac{p_1}{16}$, $r+r_{2*}\leq \frac{p_2}{16}$, and either $p_1\asymp p_2$ or $\gamma^2\gtrsim p_1+p_2$ holds, then the minimax lower bounds (\ref{low1}) and (\ref{low2}) in Theorem \ref{generalbounds} still hold, with $\mathscr{H}_{r,t}$ replaced by $\mathscr{S}_{r,t}$. \end{theorem}

 Theorem \ref{nonorthobounds} demonstrates that the presence of non-orthogonal unshared singular subspace will not significantly alter the landscape regarding the optimal estimation of the shared singular subspace.
-The analysis of a detailed non-orthogonal case can be found in Section S1.2 of the Supplement.
+Here follows an analysis of a detailed non-orthogonal case to clarify the underlying principles and make the concepts more accessible.
+We consider a rank-$2$ example, where $X_1$ and $X_2$ are both rank-$2$ matrices with one shared left singular vector ($u$) and one unshared vector ($u_1$ or $u_2$), Assume $u_1$ and $u_2$ are not orthogonal to each other, that is, $u_1^Tu_2 \neq 0$.
+We use the first left singular vector of the stacked noisy $(Y_1~Y_2)$ as the estimate of u.